 Our Art and Design curriculum provides visual, tactile and sensory experiences and provides children with a unique way of understanding and responding to the world.
 Through the key concepts of line, shape, form, space, colour, tone, texture and pattern as well as through the use of different materials and processes, children communicate what they see, feel and think.
 Our Art and Design curriculum improves pupils' personal development skills (as outlined in our Lunar Curriculum Policy) and promotes positive mental health and wellbeing.
 In addition to this, it also provides a vehicle for the delivery of social, spiritual and cultural education.

-Art and Design is taught through clear sequential learning mapped out from the Early Years to Year 6.
+Access art is used effectively and provides clear sequential learning mapped out from the Early Years to Year 6.
 Key concepts, knowledge and skills are introduced along with subject specific vocabulary to ensure our children become proficient in drawing, painting, sculpture and other art, craft and design techniques.
 The Art and Design long term plan sets out the central knowledge to be taught across the school and determines the teaching sequence.

 The curriculum is planned and sequenced so that existing knowledge is built on, and enhanced through carefully chosen visits and visitors.